code-saturne/code_saturne/docs/doxygen/user_guide/base_setup.md

 C=\frac{\widetilde{M_{ij}L{ij}}}{\widetilde{M_{kl}M_{kl}}}
 \f]

-The \ref ussmag subroutine (called at each time step, only when this model is active) allows to modify this value.
+The \ref cs_user_physical_properties_smagorinsky_c function (called at each time step, only when this model is active) allows to modify this value.
 It is for example possible to compute the local average after having computed the
 \f[
 C=\widetilde{\left[\frac{M_{ij}L{ij}}{M_{kl}M_{kl}}\right]}
 \f]